 Light peels use more gentle acids, like salicylic acids, and can be done quickly.
 Medium peels may require sedatives or pain relievers, and deep peels require sedation as they use phenol.

-The recovery time for deep peels can last up to two weeks, though you may have redness for several months.
+The recovery time for deep peels can last up to 2 weeks, though you may have redness for several months.
 A light peel has a short recovery time of just several days.

 Microdermabrasion can treat a number of skin conditions, including light scarring, sun damage, and discoloration.
 It works by helping to thicken the collagen in your skin while removing the thicker, damaged outer layer, creating a more youthful appearance.